Economies of Scale: Definition, Types & Examples

 1. Poor communication

 When a firm grows, it sets up numerous departments for specific tasks.
-Now that may benefit the firm through the division of labour, but it makes communicating between teams difficult.
+Now that may benefit the firm through the division of labor, but it makes communicating between teams difficult.
 For instance, who do you speak to if you have a problem with X. Often in such big companies, you are passed on and on and on again – taking, what should be an easy issue to resolve, significantly longer.

 2. Loss of control